OCR-D/ocrd-website/site/en/spec/ocrd_zip.md

 * `README.md`: An extended, human-readable description of the dataset in the Markdown syntax
 * `Makefile`: A GNU make build file to reproduce the data in `/data`.
 * `build.sh`: A bash script to reproduce the data in `/data`.
 * `sources.csv`: A comma-separated values list to be used in the scripts.
-For straightforward HTTP downloads, prefer [fetch.txt].

 These files are purely for documentation and should not be used by processors in any way.